Professor Sir David Spiegelhalter

 "It's a been a real pleasure working with the Centre on improving the way that risk and uncertainty are dealt with in policy making.
 This requires a cross-disciplinary approach, as well as strong two-way communications between academics and those working in the policy front-line.
 I look forward to carrying on this exciting work"

-David Spiegelhalter has been Winton Professor of the Public Understanding of Risk at the University of Cambridge since October 2007, which he combines with being a Senior Scientist in the MRC Biostatistics Unit.
+Sir David Spiegelhalter has been Winton Professor of the Public Understanding of Risk at the University of Cambridge since October 2007.
 His background is in medical statistics, with an emphasis on Bayesian methods: his MRC team developed the BUGS software which has become the primary platform for applying modern Bayesian analysis using simulation technology.
 He has worked on clinical trials and drug safety and consulted and taught in a number of pharmaceutical companies, and also collaborates on developing methods for health technology assessment applicable to organisations such as NICE.
 His interest in performance monitoring led to his being asked to lead the statistical team in the Bristol Royal Infirmary Inquiry, and he also gave evidence to the Shipman Inquiry.

 For David's tips to policy makers on interpreting scientific claims, see his paper published in Nature in November 2013 here.